unipusian/foundryvtt-ziggurat/README.md

-# FoundryVTT Scum and Villainy character and ship sheets

-An attempt to adapt the Blades in the Dark system created by megastruktur to Scum and Villainy
+An attempt to adapt the Blades in the Dark system created by megastruktur to Scum and Villainy, and now again to something else!

 ## IMPORTANT NOTES